Among laptop gamers, the most frequent question is, “Can you change the graphics card in a laptop?”

 - GPU dock having a pre-installed graphics card

-- Connect the laptop with the dock station with a USB power cable.
+- Connect the laptop to the dock station with a USB power cable.

 CAPABLE LAPTOPS FOR THE UPGRADATION OF GRAPHICS CARD

-If your laptop has Thunderbolt 3 ports then I am congratulating you that you can add an external graphics card on your laptop.
-And, you can also connect USB Type-C port to the graphics dock station in order to insert an external graphics card on your computer.
+If your laptop has Thunderbolt 3 ports then I am congratulating you that you can add an external graphics card to your laptop.
+And, you can also connect a USB Type-C port to the graphics dock station in order to insert an external graphics card into your computer.

-In ASUS laptops, you can upgrade graphics card but to be honest I will not recommend you to do so.
-Because it will take the replacement of whole GPU sink for this purpose.
+In ASUS laptops, you can upgrade the graphics cards but to be honest I will not recommend you to do so.
+Because it will take the replacement of the whole GPU sink for this purpose.
 So, you will be at more loss.
 It is better to buy a new laptop instead of disturbing the graphics card.

 Yes, you can upgrade the graphics card on MSI laptops.
-MSI provides you only one update for GT80 and GT80s.
-Bur remember this upgradation will also cost you high.
+MSI provides you with only one update for GT80 and GT80s.
+But remember this upgradation will also cost you high.

 Sorry to say but Lenovo laptops do not support the changing of a graphics card.
 Moreover, you need a USB Type-C port to support PCI-E protocol for connecting a mobile graphics card.

-In the above discussion, I have briefly mentioned that how you can change or upgrade the graphics card of your laptop but there are more dilemmas of upgrading the graphics card.
+In the above discussion, I have briefly mentioned how you can change or upgrade the graphics card of your laptop but there are more dilemmas in upgrading the graphics card.
 Not every laptop or computer supports this.
 And doing this can distort the functional units of your device.
-So, I would suggest you buy a new laptop with more high-end performances and gaming.
+So, I would suggest you buy a new laptop with more high-end performance and gaming.